Lights guide for modems with multiple status lights

 Troubleshooting

-If one of the status lights on your modem isn't behaving, that might indicate a problem.
+If one of the status lights on your modem isn't doing what you expect, it could indicate a problem.
 Based on the descriptions above, you can identify a possible issue, which could be a problem with the equipment itself or with the fiber network.

 Here are some things you can try: